vitor-fugivala/Filaments_PatternDetection/README.md

 ## Example input:

 ```
-python3 bootstrap.py '/path/to/CWR/data.txt' 0.8 1000 1E-4
+python3 bootstrap.py '/path/to/CWR/data.txt' 0.8 1000 1E-4 -nj 1 -nb 50
 ```

 ## Output files:

-- `bootstrap_sample_i.txt:` resampled datasets, where i is in the range [1, 100].
+- `bootstrap_sample_i.txt:` resampled datasets, where i is in the range [1, nboots].
-- `bootstrap_fil_i.txt:` detected filaments for the bootstrap_sample_i.txt sample.
+- `bootstrap_fil_i.txt:` detected filaments for the i-th sample.
-- `finalfil.csv:` — final file containing the filaments and their errors.
-The columns are, respectively: RA, DEC, Error (uncertainty determined by the bootstrap method), err_threshold (maximum accepted error value), Reject (if Reject == 1, the point should be disregarded.
-If Reject == 0, the detection is stable).
+- `finalfil.csv:` final file containing the filament coordinates and their errors.
+The columns are, respectively: RA, DEC, Error, Reject (if Reject == 1, the detection is unstable and the point should be disregarded).
-- `finalfil.png:` — visualization of the filaments with errors.
+- `finalfil.png:` visualization of the stable filaments with errors.

-# Note: standalone C++ code testing
+# Note: running standalone C++ code

+If you desire to test the _find_filament_2d_ code alone, six parameters are to be used.

-## Example imput
+### Example imput

 ```
 ./find_filament_2d -d '/path/to/CWR/data.txt' -h 0.230705 -i 10000 -t 0.0182435 -e 0.00001 -n filaments01.txt
 ```

+- `-d:`
+- `-h:`
+- `-i:`
+- `-t:`
+- `-e:`
-- `n:` output filename
+- `-n:` output filename